BiznetGIO/biznetgio.github.io/docs/guide/deployment-staging.md

 This step make sure of all functional feature works normally before move to productions.

 ## Staging Phase
-Autodevops deployment procced by pipeline gitlab ci/cd .
+Autodevops deployment staging proccess by pipeline gitlab ci/cd .
 Pipeline are the top-level component of continuous integration, delivery, and deployment.
 Pipeline comprise with jobs and stage.
 Job define _what_ proccess todo, and stage define _when_ process to do.